 2. Dwell On What Is Eternal

-It’s inevitable that we will notice when things go wrong in our life.
+We will inevitably notice when things go wrong in our lives.
 Paul even lists all the terrible things that happened to him in 2 Corinthians 11:24-28.
 The Bible never tells us that we have to like these things or to just get over them.
 Even Jesus wept when faced with the death of a friend.

 3. Step Boldly Into What God Has For You

 Because God is for us we can boldly and confidently go where God leads.
-We need not be afraid of what lays ahead of us because of who is beside us.
+We need not be afraid of what lies ahead of us because of who is beside us.

 So, step boldly into what God has for you.
 There will be times of difficulty.
 But if God is for you, who can be against you?

 - What Is The Meaning Of John 4:24? (worship in the spirit) - February 19, 2024

 - The Powerful Meaning Of 2 Timothy 2:15 (show yourself approved) - February 15, 2024

 - The Truth About ‘Judge Not’ (judge not lest ye be udged) - February 9, 2024